Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/pf9/pf9_bareos/_index.md

 ## Deleting the Deployment

-- The Azure Arc-enabled Kubernetes resource can be deleted via the Azure Portal.
+- The Azure Arc-enabled Kubernetes resource can be deleted via the Azure portal.

   ![Screenshot of Azure Arc cluster deletion](./13.png)